itissid/drop_webdemo/README.md

 ```

 - 1.1.
 Log into docker: `docker run -p 8000:8000 -it --entrypoint /bin/bash backend-image`
 - 1.2 look in /backend/dist and look at the version in wheel and pyproject.toml.
 They should match and be incremented over the source on your local host.
-You can also try importing it in the python interpreter after `pip install dist/*.whl` to make sure it works.
+You can also try importing it in the python interpreter after `pip install dist/*.whl` to make sure import works.
+We test this in the next step.

 3. Succeed?
 No -> Go back to step 0 and repeat.
 4. Build the app image:
-- Copy the database to /tmp/subdir/drop.db
+- Copy the database to `/tmp/subdir/drop.db`
 - Now make changes to the herenow_demo app.
 Once done run the remaining docker build command:
 ```
 docker build --target app-builder \